 In addition to pelvic floor muscles, several other muscle groups can play a role in managing urinary incontinence, depending on the type and underlying causes of the condition.
 Here are some of the muscles and muscle groups that may be involved in the treatment of urinary incontinence:

-1. Abdominal Muscles (Transverse Abdominis): Strengthening the transverse abdominis, which is the deepest layer of abdominal muscles, can help provide additional support to the pelvic organs and reduce pressure on the bladder.
+1. Abdominal Muscles (Transverse Abdominis): Strengthening the transverse abdominis, the deepest layer of abdominal muscles, can help support the pelvic organs and reduce pressure on the bladder.
 This is particularly relevant for stress incontinence.

-2. Oblique Abdominal Muscles: The oblique muscles, both internal and external, can help stabilize the trunk and provide support to the pelvic area.
+2. Oblique Abdominal Muscles: The internal and external oblique muscles can help stabilize the trunk and support the pelvic area.
 Exercises that engage these muscles can assist in managing stress incontinence.

 3. Gluteal Muscles: The gluteal muscles (buttocks) play a role in pelvic stability and posture.
-Strengthening these muscles can help maintain proper alignment of the pelvis and contribute to better overall pelvic health.
+Strengthening these muscles can help maintain proper pelvic alignment and contribute to better overall pelvic health.

 4. Thigh Muscles (Quadriceps and Hamstrings): Strong thigh muscles can assist in activities like rising from a seated position and maintaining balance, which can reduce the risk of falls and related stress incontinence.